dpriskorn/geojson2osmnotes/README.md

 The purpose is to help curate OSM based on messy data from some source.

-In the example below we have unreliable data for bathing sites from a Swedish goverment agency.
+In the example below we have unreliable data for bathing sites from a Swedish government agency.
 They don't have names for the site, nor a stable identifier.

 Still the points are useful for OSM editors to know about and check out on the ground.